 - Wake up time?
 If they wake between 6 am and 7 am, you might just want to start the day.
 Earlier than this, maybe try to get them to sleep again – depending on your own schedule.

 - Napping?
 In their first weeks, your baby will take lots of little naps.
 Generally, 1-2 hours of napping is followed by the same awake.
 At first, babies might nap for up to 3 hours in the day.

 - Night-time sleep?
-You can aim for about 10pm, although a little earlier or later works just as well.
+You can aim for about 10 pm, although a little earlier or later works just as well.
 Throughout the night, the longest continuous period of sleep will be about 4 hours.

 As babies get a bit older, their sleep schedules tend to stabilize a little – and night-time sleep may become more consistent and less interrupted.

-Here’s what you might expect from a 2-month old baby.
-But again, expect the unexpected!
+Here’s what you might expect from a 2-month-old baby.

 - Total hours of sleep a day?
 Somewhere around 14.